sorkhemiri/ahura/README.rst

     $pip install ahura

-or clone the project.then import the Seriliazer and use it like the example below.
+or clone the project. then import the Serializer and use it like the example below.

 .. code-block:: python

-    >>> from ahura import Seriliazer
+    >>> from ahura import Serializer
     >>> from myapp.models import MyModel
     >>> my_objects = MyModel.objects.all()
-    >>> s = Seriliazer(exclude=["password"], date_format="%Y-%m-%d")
+    >>> s = Serializer(exclude=["password"], date_format="%Y-%m-%d")
     >>> data = s.serialize(my_objects)

 Getting Started
 ---------------
-using ahura is easy as you can see above while it gives you many different options to modify your model's json with. we are going to go through some of these options below.
+using ahura is easy as you can see above while it gives you many different options to modify your model's json. let's go through some of these options.

+*this  part is not complete but we will add the documention very soon*